 Another LG, the 685SSE is the greener, more eco-friendly sibling of the 685WSE.

 Also, WiFi-enabled and with all of the features and capacities of the other LG machine, its app also allows for energy usage monitoring and the in-machine computer works continually to reduce energy, noise and vibrations as it works through each wash/dry cycle.

 Parents of newborns particularly appreciate the quiet programmes in conjunction with the allergen-reducing ‘Baby Steam’ programme!

 SUMMARY: A green and eco-friendly washer dryer, this model performed well in all our tests.
-A stylish model that is popular with young professionals and families and has a good spin speed and drying cycle.
+A stylish wash and dry model that is popular with young professionals and families and has a good spin speed, control panel and drying cycle.